iluvjava/Maths/Notebook 2.0/AMATH 515 (Optimization Fundamentals)/Conjugate Gradient.md

 * (1): Recall that $r^{(k)} = b - Ax^{(k)}$ and $\nabla_x[f(x)] = Ax - b$ from Steepest Descend Matrix Vector.

-Therefore, we can figure out the $\alpha$ for the conjugate direction, similar to what we did for the steepest descend in the previous case.
+Therefore, we can figure out the stepsize $\alpha$ for the conjugate direction, similar to what we did for the steepest descend in the previous case.

 $$
 \begin{aligned}